 What about streaming services?

-Unless you’re going to be plugging in your record player or playing high-quality files that you have stored on your computer, chances are you’re going to be listening to music via streaming services.
+Unless you’re going to be plugging in your record player and have a damn near perfect collection or playing high-quality files that you have stored on your computer, chances are you’re going to be listening to music via streaming services.
 There is a good amount to choose from, but they’re not all created equal.
 Some are better than others and depending on what you’re looking for, it might be worth looking into what some of the perks of each are.
 We have that breakdown for you here, but hopefully, this chart will help you out if all you care about is pricing (and who could blame you?)

 |Streaming Service||# of Paid Plans||Free Model Available||Basic Plan||Premium Plan||Hi-Res Plan||Family Plan||Student Plan|